Agoric/documentation/main/README.md

     Learn about <a href="/getting-started/ertp-introduction.html">ERTP</a>, a uniform way of transferring tokens and other digital assets in JavaScript.
   </p>
   <Button-Action-Link
-    text="Get Started with ERTP"
+    text="Explore ERTP"
     link="/ertp/guide/"
   />
 </div>
 <br>
 <div class="flex flex--column flex--center">
-  <p>Ready for more?
-Check out <a href="/getting-started/intro-zoe.html">Zoe</a>.
-Zoe is responsible for enforcing what we call "offer safety", and the smart contract that runs on top of Zoe is responsible for figuring out a proposed reallocation of resources.
+  <p>Check out <a href="/getting-started/intro-zoe.html">Zoe</a>, a responsible for enforcing what we call "offer safety".
+The smart contract that runs on top of Zoe is responsible for figuring out proposed reallocations of resources.
   </p>
   <Button-Action-Link
     text="Build on Zoe"